nickmalcolm/workfactor/README.md

 ### Why is this using Docker?

-_"Why in Docker - that'll slow things down?!"_ Maybe, maybe not.
+_"Why in Docker - that'll slow things down?!"_ 🤷‍♂️

   > By default, a container has no resource constraints and can use as much of a given resource as the host's kernel scheduler allows.
   >
   >   \- [Docker Docs > Runtime options with Memory, CPUs, and GPUs](https://docs.docker.com/config/containers/resource_constraints/)

 So without any other constraints or other resource-intensive processes on the benchmark server, this should run fine.
-Contributions which test that theory are very welcome though.
+Docker itself, running in the background, might slow it down.

-Some other reasons: there's a good chance that those interested in needing to evaluate password hashing benchmarks run their apps inside Docker already.
+On the other hand: there's a good chance that those interested in needing to evaluate password hashing benchmarks run their apps inside Docker already.
 Ultimately it made it easier to deploy all the various benchmarks to the same server for comparison. :)

 ## Contributions

   - Benchmark Docker containers for missing libraries (see the Table above), or additional libraries for the same language-algorithm combo
   - Benchmark results for all libraries on various AWS, Azure, and GCP instance types
-  - Add current-state hashcat results (e.g. how fast can attackers brute force a cost-factor 13 password on a GPU-optimised instance)
+  - Add current-state hashcat results (e.g. how fast can attackers brute force a cost-factor bcrypt 13 password on a GPU-optimised instance)